smartsheet-platform/smartsheet-java-sdk/README.md

 ```

 ## Documentation
-The SDK API documentation can be viewed online at the following location: [http://smartsheet-platform.github.io/smartsheet-java-sdk/](http://smartsheet-platform.github.io/smartsheet-java-sdk/)
+The SDK API documentation can be viewed online at [http://smartsheet-platform.github.io/smartsheet-java-sdk](http://smartsheet-platform.github.io/smartsheet-java-sdk).

 The documentation can also be downloaded as a jar file [here](http://oss.sonatype.org/service/local/artifact/maven/redirect?r=releases&g=com.smartsheet&a=smartsheet-sdk-java&v=LATEST&c=javadoc).